Alternator Overcharging: Symptoms, Causes, And How To Fix

 When a battery ‘creates’ electricity, it draws ions from the acid solution onto the cell plates.
 This creates a charge imbalance, driving the flow of electrons – in other words, inducing a current.

 An alternator’s function is to reverse this chemical reaction.
 Its charge sends the ions back into the solution.
-This frees them up to react again, meaning the battery can go again and again.
+This frees them up to react again, meaning the battery can go repeatedly and endlessly.

 Here’s an oversimplified model of how an alternator works: